froehners/twenty23/src/content/post/cap-logo-wall.md

 **This case study is still a WIP**

 # Background
-## How Capitalize Works (at the time)
-Capitalize offers free rollovers and earns a commission from financial instituions.
-Capitalize only receives comission from partnered financial instituions.
-Capitalize will move money to any institution, but prefers if user select their partners.

-## Current State
-- Previous tests did not improve selection rate and had a negative impact on conversion
-- Stakeholders wanted a page with all institutions grouped in categories.
+Capitalize offers free rollvers and earns a commission when users roll over their 401(k) to a partnered financial institutions.
+The product works with any institution, but the business only gets paid when users select a partner.
+Getting that selection right — without feeling pushy or confusing — was one of the most important UX problems in the funnel.

+Previous tests on the partner selection page had not moved the needle, and some had hurt conversion.
+Stakeholders came to me with a clear request: build a page that grouped all institutions into categories.
+I wanted to determine whether that was the right answer.

+- **Timeline:** Q2 2022
+- **Role:** Lead Designer
+- **Team Composition:** Product Manager, Engineer, CEO
+- **Company:** Capitalize Money

 ## Goals & Requirements
 - Increase monetized rollovers